Joel Stransky: Playing career

-In 1995 he was part of the first South Africa team to play in a Rugby World Cup - the country had been banned from the previous World Cups because of the Apartheid regime.
-He played an integral part in the tournament and scored all the points for his team in the final against New Zealand, including a winning drop goal in the second period of extra time.
+In 1995 he was part of the first South Africa team to play in a Rugby World Cup – the country had been banned from the previous World Cups because of the Apartheid regime.
+He played an integral part in the tournament and scored all 15 points for his team in the final against New Zealand, including a winning drop goal in the second period of extra time.
 This was the first Rugby World Cup final that went into extra time.

 In 1997, he moved to Leicester Tigers, where he played for two seasons, winning the 1996–97 Pilkington Cup and the 1998–99 Allied Dunbar Premiership, and then became backs coach.

 In the buildup to the 1999 Rugby World Cup, it was suggested that Stransky could play for England, but he discovered that he was not qualified to do so.
+On 20 June 1999, Stransky played for the Czech Republic in an exhibition game against Penguin International RFC, scoring 17 points.

 In 2002, he was engaged by Bristol Rugby as a coach, but the offer was subsequently withdrawn.
 Stransky took legal action and was compensated.